ampproject/amphtml/extensions/amp-lightbox/amp-lightbox.md

 When you use `<amp-lightbox>` in AMPHTML ads, the background of your `<body>` element becomes transparent because the AMP runtime resizes and realigns your creative's content before the lightbox is expanded.
 This is done to prevent a visual "jump" of the creative while the lightbox opens.
 If your creative needs a background, set it on an intermediate container (like a full-size `<div>`) instead of the `<body>`.

-When the AMPHTML ad is running in a third-party environment (for example, AMP inabox), the creative is centered relative to the viewport and is then expanded.
+When the AMPHTML ad is running in a third-party environment (for example, in a non-AMP document), the creative is centered relative to the viewport and is then expanded.
 This is because third-party iframes need to rely on a postMessage API to enable features like frame resizing, which is asynchronous, so centering the creative first allows a smooth transition without visual jumps.

 ### Examples of lightboxs for AMPHTML ads